Male hypogonadism

 Be prepared to answer questions about your condition, such as:

 - When did you begin puberty?
-Did it seem to be earlier or later than your peers?
+Did it seem to be earlier or later than others your age?

-- Did you have any growth problems as a child or adolescent?
+- Did you have any growth problems as a child or teen?

 - Did you have the mumps as a child or teen?
-Do you recall if you felt pain in your testicles while you had the mumps?
+Did you feel pain in your testicles while you had the mumps?

-- Did you have surgery for a groin hernia or genital surgery as a child?
+- Did you have genital surgery or surgery for a groin hernia as a child?

 Terms of Use